ichdasich/bbb-rec-perm/README.md

 6. Install psycopg
 `apt-get install python3-psycopg2`

+7. Install BeautifulSoup
+`apt-get install python3-bs4`

-7. Select the right rec-perm script for your usecase:
+8. Select the right rec-perm script for your usecase:

 - auth-bbb.py - Only make presentations inaccessible when set to private with vanilla BBB
 - auth-passwd-bbb.py - Password authentication with vanilla BBB